dholth/conda-pupa/NOTES.md

 to conda.
 One of them might have conflicted with the discovered solution.

 Hash of a regular Python package is something like py312hca03da5_0

+## Environment markers

+Grab parameters from target Python; evaluate marker.

+`build`, which we use for tests uses environment markers, and extras.

+corpus of metadata from pypi can be used to test marker evaluation.

+## "arch" packages

+Should be allowed.

+## a little bit like conda-build

+Build packages from wheels or sdists or checkouts, then keep them in the local channel for later.
+(But what if we are in CI?)